Yamazaki Susumu: In popular culture

-Yamazaki is featured in Peacemaker Kurogane (anime/manga), Gintama (anime/manga), Soshite, Haru no Tsuki, Kaze Hikaru (manga), Getsumei Seiki (manga), Shinsengumi! portrayed by Jun Hashimoto, Bakumatsu Renka Shinsengumi (video game series), Destined to love (otome game), and Hakuouki: Shinsengumi Kitan (anime/otome game).
+Yamazaki is featured in Peacemaker Kurogane (anime/manga), Gintama (anime/manga), Soshite, Haru no Tsuki, Kaze Hikaru (manga), Getsumei Seiki (manga), Shinsengumi! portrayed by Kichiya Katsura, Bakumatsu Renka Shinsengumi (video game series), Destined to love (otome game), and Hakuouki: Shinsengumi Kitan (anime/otome game).
 He is also depicted in the 1999 film Gohatto.

 Even though the real Yamazaki was not a ninja, his anime, manga, and TV depictions tend to be a well-trained ninja.
 This includes Han'nya (a character loosely based on Yamazaki) from the manga Rurouni Kenshin.
 Additionally, the character Yamazaki Sagaru in the manga Gintama is roughly based on Yamazaki.
 Haruka Takagi, the teacher of Isami from the anime series Soar High!
 Isami is also loosely based on Yamazaki.

 In the 2014 Yakuza series spin-off “Ryu Ga Gotoku Ishin!”
 Yamazaki is portrayed by the Yakuza character Kugihara Hiroshi, while in the remake he is portrayed by a different Yakuza character, Joon-gi Han.